3nnui/managed-site-template/README.md

 ### Docker

 This Repo provides a full dockerized production preview based on ubuntu running an apache webserver.
 It requires a rebuild everytime the apache configuration or the image spec is changed.
+The dockerized preview ist hosted on `localhost:1312`.

 Build and run the preview container: